Library adds downtown option to curbside pickup service

-Appointments are available Monday through Thursday at the downtown Aalfs Library; and from Monday through Saturday at the Perry Creek Library, 2912 Hamilton Blvd.
+Appointments are available Monday through Thursday at the downtown Aalfs Library, and Monday through Saturday at the Perry Creek Library, 2912 Hamilton Blvd.

-Specify either of these locations in the library's online catalog when placing items on hold to pick them us using the curbside service.
-Library staff will contact you to schedule a pickup appointment or you may call the Library to schedule a pickup after receiving notification that your materials are at your preferred location.
+Specify either of these locations in the library's online catalog when placing items on hold to pick them up using the curbside service.
+Library staff will contact you to schedule a pickup appointment or you may call the library to schedule a pickup after receiving notification that your materials are at your preferred location.

 "The service has been very popular for our patrons who want to minimize interactions during the pandemic," circulation services manager Marla Kerr said.
 "We are glad to extend the convenience and service to our downtown location."